Rashnan/wrap_g/README.txt

 1. Change utils functions that generate 2d coords to gen pseudo-2d in 3d coords and compare performance.
 2. Auto-change sens variables based on fps.
 3. Change references to const char * to also allow std::string_view and convertibles to it.
-4. Utils hex should allow #aaa and such and #rrggbbaa and such

 MAYBES:
 ?.
 Use filesystem api to get filenames for test shaders